platinumazure/eslint-plugin-qunit/docs/rules/assert-args.md

 # Ensure the correct number of assert arguments is used (assert-args)

+:white_check_mark: The `"extends": "plugin:qunit/recommended"` property in a configuration file enables this rule.

 QUnit's assertions expect a certain number of arguments based on what sort of condition is being evaluated.